andrefs/node-sb-builder/README.md

 Additionally, a `manifest.json` file will be created to store all the information about the soundboard, its sources and sound snippets.

-This manifest will be updated each time you download a new soundtrack or create a new snippet, and will be later used to generate the soundboard webpage.
+This manifest will be updated each time you download a new soundtrack or create a new snippet, and will be later used to generate the soundboard HTML page.

 ## Add (download) a new source